DCS-OpenSource/dcs-opensource-modding-guide/docs/Aircraft/Lua/Devices/avSimpleWeaponSystem.md

 ---

 ### select_station()
-Selects the specified weapon station.
+Selects the specified weapon station, needed to activate seeker heads like AIM-9s etc.
 **[[UNVERIFIED]]**

-!!!
-Note
-    As of right now, not sure the use of this, since other functions such as launch or info take an index parameter

 #### Parameters
 - `station` (number): The station number to select.